AndersDeath/diary2/000-current.md

 # 11 August - Sonntag - Yerevan - 689 Tag der Einwanderung - Heat Sunny

 So, yerevan is almost the same like it was a year ago.
 In general nothing changes, people are friendly and everything goes well.
-We didn't do a lot of thing today because of hard flight,
+We didn't do a lot of thing today because of hard flight, but we walked a little bit for sure.